trbll/sense-hat-led/README.md

 ```

-API should follow the sense hat pthon library see (http://pythonhosted.org/sense-hat/api/#led-matrix) except all methods are camelCase and an added callback as the last parameter of the asynchronous methods.
+API should follow the [sense hat python library](http://pythonhosted.org/sense-hat/api/#led-matrix) except all methods names are in camelCase and an added callback as the last parameter of the asynchronous methods.
 The callbacks are passed arguments (err, data), where data is the return value (if any) of the synchronous version of the function.

 The synchronous functions are methods of the sync object.